 Things were beginning to wind down and as sad as we all were to know that our time at the Folger was coming to an end, there was a great sense of pride and accomplishment in what we had achieved in the short space of a week.
 I had personally completed traced records for all of the files I had been given meaning that the project was now caught up to the staff catalogers.
-While Stacy had more than doubled the the Luna Bookreader views
+While Stacy had more than doubled the the Luna Bookreader views for book bindings.

 One of the highlights of Friday for me was getting to go to a talk given by Dr. Lena Orlin entitled "The Private Life of William Shakespeare."
 The talk reminded me of the Thursday Lectures at the Shakespeare Institute, where visiting scholars would come and give a paper about their work.
 At first when I heard the title of her talk a part of me thought "oh no, not another person making conjectures about Shakespeare's life, with close readings of his works."
 However all of my concerns were quickly put aside by Orlin's engaging and extremely well researched talk.
 She used archival evidence from the period to put forth a possible new understanding of Shakespeare's wife Anne Hathaway.
 Suggesting the possibility that Anne was not the 8 years older that history has assumed her to be, but possibly 2 years younger than Shakespeare.
 Orlin's talk was based on the research she is doing for a book on Shakespeare's life which I am now very much looking forward to.
 Her scholarly investigation of the materials and care not to present her findings as facts, but rather plausible alternatives to current theories was extremely compelling.